IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 reconfigurable ROADM.
-Scenario here is to define only one port in the routers and in the ROADM muxponder board at both ends as back-up ports to recover any other port failure on client-side of the ROADM (either on router port side or on muxponder side or on the link between them).
+Scenario here is to define only one port in the routers and in the ROADM muxponder board at both ends as back-up ports to recover any other port failure on client-side of the ROADM (either on the IP router port side or on the muxponder side or on the link between them).
 When client-side port failure occurs, alarms are raised to MDSC by IP-PNC and O-PNC (port status down, LOS etc.).
 MDSC checks with OP-PNC(s) that there is no optical failure in the optical